PostHog/posthog.com/contents/blog/equity_explainer.md

 Suppose you’ve ever worked for a start-up, or read news about a Unicorn tech company turning people into multi-millionaires overnight.
 In that case, chances are you have heard of the concept of equity.

 Equity is the amount of ownership of a corporation held by a person or entity.
 This ownership is usually described as either a percentage of the total equity of the business or at later stages, a finite number of shares.
-The vast majority of tech start-ups offer equity as part of a total compensation package, normally in the form of share “options”, and the upside potential of these options is meant to compensate for the more grueling (and in my opinion, rewarding) work of growing a start-up company from founding to IPO (more on that later).
+The majority of tech start-ups offer equity as part of their total compensation, normally in the form of share “options”.
+The upside potential of these options is meant to compensate for the more gruelling (and in my opinion, rewarding) work of growing a start-up company from founding to IPO (more on that later).

-As ubiquitous as equity is in the start-up world, it is probably the most widely misunderstood element of joining a technology company.
+Despite its popularity, equity is very rarely understood by employees!
 With this post, I hope to shine a light on some of the most confusing aspects of start-up equity, and highlight how PostHog breaks from the norm to offer options in a much more employee-friendly way.

 When a start-up company is incorporated, the founders decide on how to divide ownership of the company between them by quite literally choosing a random number of shares to create out of thin air and distribute to each other in some proportion.
 In the common two-founder model, most start-ups distribute the shares as a 50/50 split between them, accounting for 100% ownership of the business.
 The shares are "purchased" for a nominal cost like a ten-thousandth of a cent because the value of a newly minted start-up company is effectively nothing.